Analysis of 10x genomics scATAC-seq data using sincei#

 done

-# Number of bins found: 18527
+# Number of features found: 33740

-4. Quality control - II (count-level)
+4. Quality control - II (count-level)#

+After counting, it is recommended to perform QC on these counts, in order to filter regions and cells that have low counts, or have low enrichment of counts.
 Even though we already performed read-level QC before, the counts distribution on our specified regions (bins/genes/peaks) could be different from the whole-genome stats.

 # list the metrics we can use to filter cells/regions

-# export the single-cell level metrices
+# export the single-cell level metrics

 # visualize output using multiQC